-The CalSIM final decision data set is constructed in 8 stages: (1) data from the 2004-2008 Medical Expenditure Panel Surveys (MEPS) are pooled; (2) group employee contribution and actuarial value data reported by firms in CEHBS used to impute group and non-group premiums data which is then merged to individuals; (3) immigration status assigned to individuals using a multinomial logistic regression model fit to 2009 CHIS; (4) the individual data set is re-weighted to reflect the 2009 CHIS reported California population; (5) working individuals are assigned co-worker wage distributions and firm size from EDD data, identified as primary workers, and matched to a firm of the corresponding size and wage distribution supplied from CEHBS data; (6) each primary worker is randomly assigned their reported number of co-workers, with a maximum of 100, on firm size and similar wage distributions in order to statistically replicated the marginal CEHBS distributions; (7) non-working individuals (i.e. the unemployed and workers' spouses/dependents) are linked to the synthetic firm health plan decision through their household worker(s); (8) non-group medical premiums and Medi-Cal eligibility are determined and assigned to each individual and health insurance eligibility unit (HIEU) to complete the CalSIM final decision data set.
+The CalSIM final decision data set is constructed in 8 stages: (1) data from the 2004-2008 Medical Expenditure Panel Surveys (MEPS) are pooled; (2) group employee contribution and actuarial value data reported by firms in CEHBS are used to impute group and nongroup premiums data which is then merged to individuals; (3) immigration status is assigned to individuals using a multinomial logistic regression model fit to 2009 CHIS; (4) the individual data set is reweighted to reflect the 2009 CHIS reported California population; (5) working individuals are assigned co-worker wage distributions and firm size from EDD data, identified as primary workers, and matched to a firm of the corresponding size and wage distribution supplied from CEHBS data; (6) each primary worker is randomly assigned their reported number of co-workers, with a maximum of 100, based on firm size and similar wage distributions in order to statistically replicate the marginal CEHBS distributions; (7) non-working individuals (i.e., the unemployed and workers' spouses/dependents) are linked to the synthetic firm health plan decision through their household worker(s); (8) non-group medical premiums and Medi-Cal eligibility are determined and assigned to each individual and health insurance eligibility unit (HIEU) to complete the CalSIM final decision data set.

-4.1 Individual-level Data
+4.1 Individual Data

 The CalSIM data set includes individual-level data from pooled 2004-2008 MEPS-HC, a nationally representative sample of U.S. residents reporting on socioeconomic, demographic, employment, health status, health insurance, and healthcare utilization characteristics.
 CalSIM uses MEPS to provide the underlying joint distribution of individual health care expenditures by household income, sex, age, source of coverage, employment status, and race/ethnicity.
 Households are identified as health insurance eligibility units (HIEU) in MEPS and data on spouses/dependents are linked to the corresponding primary worker or primary policyholders.
-In the case of unemployed and uninsured families (i.e. no identified worker or policyholder), the household's adult respondent is assumed as the primary policyholder.
+In the case of unemployed and uninsured families (i.e., no identified worker or policyholder), the household's adult respondent is assumed as the primary policyholder.

 We inflate the reported household income for each reported year up to the 2009 baseline year by the corresponding inflation rate from Bureau of Labor Statistics' Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).
-We assume the annual income growth after the 2009 baseline year to be 2.7 percent, given the average annual income growth rates for the preceding ten years.
+We assume the annual income growth after the 2009 baseline year to be 2.7 percent, the average annual increase in CPI-W over the preceding ten years.
 We also assume the 2001 and 2003 tax cuts passed during the Bush administration will be extended, but that there will be a 0.25 percent increase in the top marginal tax rate.
-Additionally, we account for population growth by calibrating the year-specific non-elderly populations with U.S. Census projections.
+Additionally, we account for population growth by calibrating the year-specific non-elderly populations to U.S. Census projections.
 Premium growth, for all markets across the board, is assumed to be 6.5 percent per year.

-Since MEPS does not include data on documentation status, we predict immigration status using a multivariate model exogenously developed using 2009 CHIS confidential data (see Section 4.5) to account for the historically large unauthorized (undocumented) immigrant and legal permanent resident populations in California.
-By interactively predicting immigration status, the CalSIM model adjusts Medi-Cal and Exchange eligible populations based on documentation status before determining firm and individual coverage decisions, rather than imposing an ex post adjustment.
-This approach enables a more accurate picture of the Medi-Cal and Exchange eligible and enrolled populations; however it is limited by the sensitivity of the logistic modeling approach and predicted immigration status propensity scores.
+Since MEPS does not include data on documentation status, we assign immigration status using a multivariate model developed using 2009 CHIS confidential data (see Section 4.5) to ensure that CalSIM accounts for the historically large unauthorized (undocumented) immigrant and legal permanent resident populations in California.
+By predicting immigration status, the CalSIM model adjusts Medi-Cal and Exchange eligible populations based on documentation status before determining firm and individual coverage decisions, rather than imposing an ex post adjustment.
+This approach enables a more accurate picture of the Medi-Cal and Exchange eligible and enrolled populations.
+(See section 4.5 for more details on the assignment of immigration status.)